 Many times, those reservations need to be made well in advance.
 We are talking six months in advance at times.

 You may want to consider your meal options before you even consider the rest of your itinerary for your trip.

 Character Dining Experiences also need to be booked ahead of time, and they fill up quickly.
 If you can, make arrangements at the time of booking.

 7. Plan to Spend Time in Pandora

 TIP: Definitely get a FastPass+ for Flight of Passage.
 Wait times can be up to 3 hours+.
-Come back at night to see Pandora come to life.
+Then, come back at night to see Pandora come to life.

 Make sure you check out my post if you need more information for your next Disney Vacation.
-You can find out more on Disney packages and see if they’re worth the money!
+You can find out more about Disney packages and see if they’re worth the money!

 Do you have any tips to help plan your next trip to Disney World?